There’s a lot that goes into transforming a fruit from a bush into a fresh cup of coffee. Here you’ll learn the about the different steps.

 When the fruits of the coffee bush are red, they are ripe ready to be harvested, which happens once a year approximately.

 The fruits are usually picked by hand.
 They are gently scraped off their branches.
 Arabica coffee beans can sometimes be picked one by one.
+Like with the Hawaiian bean from Kona.
 That’s an expensive and time-consuming process, which requires the fruits to be picked at just the right time.
 Although it’s a time consuming process, it produces the finest coffee.
 You should always pick fair trade beans.

 2. Processing the Coffee Bean